- American Physical Society Sites

 ARTICLE VIII — APPOINTED COMMITTEES

 3. Fellowship Committee.
 The Fellowship Committee shall consist of the Past Chair and up to five members appointed by the Chair, in consultation with the Past Chair, no later than May 1 of each year.
 All appointed members must be members of the Forum.
 The Past Chair shall serve as Chair of the Fellowship Committee.
-This Fellowship Committee shall solicit the nomination of candidates for Fellowship, review the qualification of such candidates, and report its recommendation to the Executive Committee for approval before submission is made to the Chief Executive Officer of the Society.
+This Fellowship Committee shall solicit the nomination of candidates for Fellowship, review the qualification of such candidates, and report its recommendation to the Executive Committee for approval before submission is made to the Head of the Honors program of the Society.
 The term of office for members of the Fellowship Committee shall be one year.

 ARTICLE IX — PROGRAMS AND ACTIVITIES

-1. The Program Committee shall work with the Society Chief Executive Officer, or his or her designee, in arranging Forum-sponsored sessions at meetings of the Society.
+1. The Program Committee shall work with the Society Director of Meetings, or his or her designee, in arranging Forum-sponsored sessions at meetings of the Society.
 This activity shall include the scheduling of invited and contributed papers at meetings of the Society and organizing of Forum-sponsored conferences.
 The programs of the Forum shall be developed in consultation with the Committee on Education and AAPT as appropriate.

 2. The Chair, with the advice and consent of the Executive Committee, may appoint committees or study groups to conduct studies of subjects of concern to the Forum.
 The results of such studies when made available to members of the Society, and to the general public, shall be done in a manner compatible with such limitations as may be set by the Council.